mariomui/_dataview-views-and-macros/~view-for-recent-reference-link-to-note-title-transform.md

 Setting buttons requires the document being ready before placing on the page.
 The [[engineering-style-differential-report-regarding-button-creation-in-obsidianmd]] using dataviewjs states that the document must be ready before dom insertion.

 - ℹ
   - v1.0.0 chose to use setTimeout to achieve documents.addEventListener("DOMContentReady") because the author(me) worried about cleanup.
-The nature of blackbox Obisdianmd programming means I cannot reliably ascertain the rules for memory clean up so I opted for setTimeout. (🤔 [[Leaky-abstraction,ad-finem-Coding,]] rears its ugly head again!)
+The nature of blackbox Obisdianmd programming means I cannot reliably ascertain the rules for memory clean up so I opted for setTimeout. (🤔 [[Law-of-leaky-abstraction,vis-Coding,]] rears its ugly head again!)

 Eventually, this folder, containing all my dataview-powered partials, shall be handed over to a [[version-control-system]], the more appropriate tool edifying change-log and code-related meta-tasks.
 To spur myself to quicken the migration, I've set the following rule: